WXII-LD

-WXII-LD (channel 12) is a low-power television station in Cedar, Michigan, United States, serving the Traverse City–Cadillac area with programming from MyNetworkTV and Cozi TV.
-Owned by Bridge Media Networks, it is sister to Lake City-licensed NewsNet owned-and-operated station WMNN-LD (channel 26).
-Both stations share studios on West 13th Street in Cadillac, while WXII-LD's transmitter is located west of downtown Traverse City near Harris and Cedar Run roads.
+WXII-LD (channel 12) is a low-power television station in Cedar, Michigan, United States, serving the Traverse City–Cadillac area with programming from Cozi TV and MyNetworkTV.
+Owned by Bridge Media Networks, it is sister to Lake City-licensed WMNN-LD (channel 26).
+The two stations share studios on West 13th Street in Cadillac; WXII-LD's transmitter is located west of downtown Traverse City near Harris and Cedar Run roads.

-Despite having a digital signal of its own, WXII-LD is only 1.5 kW whereas WMNN-LD is 15 kW, so WXII-LD is simulcast over WMNN-LD's fifth digital subchannel (UHF channel 17.5 or virtual channel 26.5) to expand its over-the-air reach.
+Despite having a digital signal of its own, WXII-LD is only 1.5 kW whereas WMNN-LD is 15 kW, so WXII-LD is simulcast over WMNN-LD's fourth digital subchannel (26.4) to expand its over-the-air reach.

 History

-On December 12, 1996, the Federal Communications Commission (FCC) issued a construction permit for a low-power television station on UHF channel 51 in Pinconning, Michigan with the call sign W51CS.
+On December 12, 1996, the Federal Communications Commission (FCC) issued a construction permit for a low-power television station on UHF channel 51 in Pinconning, Michigan, with the call sign W51CS.
 In 2001, the permit was moved to VHF channel 12 in Traverse City under call letters W12CX.
 In 2003, the call letters were changed to WLLZ-LP.
 From 1980 to 1996, the WLLZ calls were used by an album oriented rock FM radio station broadcasting on 98.7 in the Detroit area, nicknamed "Detroit's Wheelz" (later Smooth Jazz WVMV "V98.7" and now top-40 "AMP Radio" WDZH).
 After the FM station dropped the call letters, they were used for several years on an AM station in the market, and were picked up by Channel 12 after the AM station dropped them in 2003.
 WLLZ's owner at the time, P & P Cable Holdings, is known for picking up calls discarded by other Michigan radio and television stations for use on their own stations.

 WLLZ-LP signed on in January 2004 as an affiliate of Urban America Television.
 It added America One programming to its schedule in Summer 2004.
 WLLZ became a full affiliate of the network in May 2006 when Urban America Television ceased operations.

 In June 2008, the station was added to Charter digital channel 202 throughout the northern Lower Peninsula.
 It moved to the basic tier on channel 72 in December 2008 and has now moved to channel 11 in 18 counties on Charter cable.
 Also in December 2008, WLLZ became a primary affiliate of MyNetworkTV; the station was then branded as "My TV 12".
 Until then, there was no local affiliate in the northern Michigan market.

 On May 15, 2009, WLLZ discontinued an affiliation with The Sportsman Channel (which was phasing out its over-the-air affiliations) and added RTV, with America One programming significantly reduced (though not eliminated).
 Previously from 2007 until 2008, NBC affiliate WPBN-TV (channel 7) carried RTV on a second digital subchannel.
 This was dropped in favor of a simulcast of ABC affiliate WGTU (channel 29).
 Due to its low-powered status, WLLZ was exempt from switching to digital-only broadcasting on June 12, 2009.